Timeless Histories: Quantum Measurement and the Maximum Entropy Principle: Introduction

-The Copenhagen formulation of QM championed by N. Bohr and W. Heisenberg, implies that a quantum system has to coexist with a classical measurement apparatus and/or a classical observer.
-But even among scientists mostly aligned with that school of thought, there was no unity about the nature of the boundary between the quantum and classical domains, also known as Heisenberg's cut.
-For instance, J. von Neumann believed that the WFC is ultimately caused by a conscious observer \cite{vonNeu}.
-In a way, this view was a precursor of H. Ewerett's Many-Worlds Interpretation (MWI) of QM \cite{Everett,Wheeler,ManyWorlds}.
-E. Schr\"odinger has introduced his famous Cat in his letter to A. Einstein, as a part of the {\it gedankenexperiment} mostly to ridicule the Copenhagen Interpretation and the role of the observer in it.
-Einstein, himself the most prominent opponent of the idea that the world is probabilistic on its most fundamental level, famously wrote in a letter to M. Born "bin ich überzeugt, daß der nicht würfelt" ("I am convinced He does not roll dice").
-He (Einstein, not God) hoped that the quantum uncertainty would one day emerge as a consequence of a theory involving yet unknown "hidden variables".
-A wide class of such theories has been ruled out by now thanks to the experimentally observed violation of Bell's inequality \cite{Bell,Bell1,Bell_exp72,Bell_exp82}.
-Ironically, J. Bell himself in his essay "Against 'Measurement'"\cite{Bell_1990} makes a case for deBroglie-Bohm pilot wave theory, perhaps the best-known hidden variable model \cite{Bohm}.
+The Copenhagen formulation of QM, championed by N.~Bohr and W.~Heisenberg, implies that a quantum system has to coexist with a classical measurement apparatus and/or a classical observer.
+But even among the scientists mostly aligned with that school of thought, there was no unity about the nature of the boundary between the quantum and classical domains, also known as the Heisenberg cut.
+E.~Schr\"odinger introduced his famous Cat, in a letter to A.~Einstein, as part of a {\it gedankenexperiment} intended largely to ridicule the Copenhagen Interpretation and the role of the observer in it.
+Einstein, himself the most prominent opponent of the idea that the world is probabilistic at its most fundamental level, famously wrote in a letter to M.~Born: ``bin ich \"uberzeugt, da\ss{} der nicht w\"urfelt'' (``I am convinced that He does not roll dice'').
+He (Einstein, not God) hoped that the quantum uncertainty would one day emerge as a consequence of a theory involving yet unknown ``hidden variables''.
+A wide class of such {\it local} hidden-variable theories has by now been ruled out by the experimentally observed violation of Bell's inequality \cite{Bell, Bell1, Bell_exp72, Bell_exp82}; ironically, J.~Bell himself favored the explicitly nonlocal de Broglie--Bohm pilot-wave theory \cite{Bell_1990, Bohm}.

+The rest of the paper is organized as follows.
+Sec.~\ref{sec:statusquo} articulates the status quo, summarized pictorially in Fig.~\ref{fig:cut}: from the Copenhagen prescription and von Neumann's movable cut to environment-induced decoherence and its residual logical circularity.
+Sec.~\ref{sec:timeless} introduces the histories-based formulation: three postulates that refer neither to the collapse, nor to a classical observer, nor to the wave function itself, with Born's rule following as a special case of the probability postulate.
+Sec.~\ref{sec:recovering} recovers the standard formulation, from the measurement records to the density operators and wave functions, and introduces time and space through an additional translation-symmetry postulate.
+Sec.~\ref{sec:maxent_decoherence} revisits decoherence as a dynamical implementation of the same Maximum Entropy Principle, and Sec.~\ref{sec:discussion} concludes.